geonetwork/doc/source/administrator-guide/configuring-the-catalog/inspire-configuration.rst

 .. image:: img/inspire-from-registry-config.png

 Select one or more languages depending on your needs.
 Choose a category or directly a thesaurus, depending on the thesurus.
-By default the type of thesaurus will be ``theme`` but you can adapt it if needed.
+By default the type of thesaurus will be ``Theme`` but you can adapt it if needed.

-By clicking the ``upload`` button the catalogue will contact the registry, download the files for each languages and combined them in a thesaurus in SKOS format supported by the catalogue.
+By clicking the ``Upload`` button the catalogue will contact the registry, download the files for each languages and combined them in a thesaurus in SKOS format supported by the catalogue.

 User can also use the well known `GEMET thesaurus <https://www.eionet.europa.eu/gemet/en/themes/>`_.
 Some SKOS format version of the thesaurus are available `here <https://github.com/geonetwork/util-gemet/tree/master/thesauri>`_.